 And if you're looking for individual support, Dewey Smart has a team of current college students at top schools who can help you with your college application.
 Click here to learn more.

-A Historically Women’s College is a school that has traditionally only accepted women.
+A Historically Women’s College is defined as a school that has traditionally only accepted women.
 Historically, these schools were created in response to most colleges being all-male, and today the few left continue to have a majority female student body.

 I will make a note here that the reason they are called “Historically Women’s Colleges” and not “All Women’s Colleges” is that many schools are open to students of all gender identities, not just cis women.
 I remember when I applied, my school asked me whether I have ever identified with the female experience.
 If you feel this applies to you, I encourage you to take a look at HWCs!
 If not, but gender diversity at college is important to you, I recommend taking a look at this database of queer-friendly schools.

 As for what these schools are like, most are small, private liberal arts colleges.
 There are about 35 left in the US today, some of which are attached to larger institutions and others independent.
 Many of the students that are attracted to these schools are people who are looking for spaces where they may feel more comfortable or empowered, and I can say in my experience this has been the case!
 If you want to read about even more different types of schools, read our article covering the top fit factors for college.

 Historically Women's Colleges are not for everyone, which is why I am going to list some pros and cons before going into the list.
 As for the pros, a lot of these schools are liberal arts colleges with tight-knit communities.
 This means small class sizes and academics that can be pretty rigorous.
 Personally, I have felt a lot more comfortable participating in class and generally more supported by my classmates than I did at my co-ed high school.
 A lot of women in fields that are traditionally dominated by men (like science and engineering) also find these disciplines easier to navigate at HWCs.
 Lastly, many of these schools have a strong alumnae network, which makes it easier to connect with professionals in fields you are interested in.